khulnasoft/integrations-core/lighttpd/README.md

 ### Installation

-The Lighttpd check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Lighttpd servers.
+The Lighttpd check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your Lighttpd servers.

 In addition, install `mod_status` on your Lighttpd servers.